fl4viooliveira/FrontEnders/src/README.md

 </ul>
 </ol>

-Each page will have the navigation bar and footer.
+The navigation bar and footer will be rendered to every page.

 ## Table of contents
 - [Usage](#usage)